RatJuggler/my-production-docker-build/README.md

 #### golden-nginx

-This includes my production Nginx configuration files from [Nginx HTTP server boilerplate configs](https://github.com/RatJuggler/server-configs-nginx/tree/production).
+This includes my mock production configuration files from [Nginx HTTP server boilerplate configs](https://github.com/RatJuggler/server-configs-nginx/tree/my-production).

 I needed to make this a multi-architecture image so that I can use it on the Pi farm.
 The build uses `git` to clone the Nginx configuration files, so I looked at using [alpine/git](https://hub.docker.com/r/alpine/git) but that doesn't have strong support